matt-shine/fio-tt/README.md

 ## Considerations

-Unfortunately I'm unable to reach out through seek, so I've made some assumptions/interpretations where necessary.
-Most are fairly benign, but I'll explain reasoning below.
+I've made some assumptions/interpretations where necessary.
+I think they're fairly benign so have opted not to reach out for clarification, I'll explain reasoning below.

 **Requirements interpretation**